fnamayi/Git/data.md

 ## Configuration
 - Configure Git with your username and email address using:
- * git config --global user.name "Franklyne "
+ * git config --global user.name "Your Name"
- * git config --global user.email "franklynenm@gmail.com"
+ * git config --global user.email "your.email@example.com"

 ## Git Commits